Christine Everley MBACP (Accred)

 There is ample free parking at both locations for clients.
-The Uxbridge location is also situated near the underground station and is served by U10 buses.
+The Beaconsfield location is also situated near the railway station.

 I have a particular interest in working with people who have a chaotic relationship with food and are struggling with weight, regardless of age.

 (images courtesy of www.CartoonStock.com)